 According to statistics, in 2019 the average time spent on social media was 144 minutes.
 And that's just an average.
 Many people spend more time liking, commenting and sharing stories than eating, drinking, shopping and real world socializing.
 In a life time that means spending 6 years and 8 months using social media.
 Ouch!

 I'm from a generation remembering times before mobile phones.
 We were out a lot.
-I remember my parents checking all pubs in the town because we didn't specify the name of the pub we went to.
+I remember my parents checking all the pubs in town because we didn't specify the name of the pub we went to.
 We didn't have a phone so we were supposed to get home on time.
 Or not.
 And summers were even better.
 We went to outdoor festivals, concerts and earned money as camp instructors.
 Now, the whole generation spends most of the summer hanging out alone in their room with their phone.
 As one girl in the somewhat sad article with a title How smartphones destroyed a generation said: “We didn’t have a choice to know any life without iPads or iPhones.
 I think we like our phones more than we like actual people.”

 This dramatic change from one generation to another leads not only to so called texting thumb, text neck or mobile phone elbow, but can have a major impact on mental health.
 Depression, suicide (mostly among girls), body image issues, relationship issues (when the interaction around the dinner table dies off because everyone has their mobile phone handy), sleep issues - what we see is a major mental health crisis.